Egorikhin/angular/aio/content/guide/form-validation.md

 <code-example path="form-validation/src/app/shared/alter-ego.directive.ts" region="async-validator" linenums="false"></code-example>

 As you can see, the `UniqueAlterEgoValidator` class implements the `AsyncValidator` interface.
-In the constructor, we inject the `HeroesService` that has the following interface:
+In the letructor, we inject the `HeroesService` that has the following interface:

 ```typescript
 interface HeroesService {